Mahmud of Ghazni

-Abu al-Qasim Mahmud ibn Sabuktigin (ابوالقاسم محمود بن سبکتگین; c.
-971 – 30 April 1030), usually known as Mahmud of Ghazni or Mahmud Ghaznavi (محمود غزنوی), was Sultan of the Ghaznavid Empire, ruling from 998 to 1030.
-During his reign and in medieval sources, he is usually known by his honorific title Yamin al-Dawla (یمین الدوله, lit.
+Abu al-Qasim Mahmud ibn Sabuktigin (ابوالقاسم محمود بن سبکتگین; 2 October 971 – 30 April 1030), commonly known as Mahmud of Ghazni or Mahmud Ghaznavi (محمود غزنوی), was the Sultan of the Ghaznavid Empire, ruling from 998 to 1030.
+Mahmud was known by his honorific title Yamin al-Dawla (یمین الدوله, lit.
 'Right Hand of the State').
-At the time of his death, his kingdom had been transformed into an extensive military empire, which extended from present-day northwestern Iran proper to the Punjab in the Indian subcontinent, Khwarazm in Transoxiana, and Makran.
+At the time of his death, his kingdom had been transformed into an extensive military empire, which extended from present-day northwestern Iran proper to the Punjab in the Indian subcontinent and Khwarazm in Transoxiana.

 Highly Persianized, Mahmud continued the bureaucratic, political, and cultural customs of his predecessors, the Samanids.
+He ascended the throne at the age of 27 upon his father's death, albeit after a brief war of succession with his brother Ismail.
+He was the first ruler to hold the title Sultan ("authority"), signifying the extent of his power while at the same time preserving an ideological link to the suzerainty of the Abbasid caliphs.
+He laid the foundation of Muslim rule into core of the Indian subcontinent.
+As a champion of Sunni Islam, Mahmud waged war against the non-Muslim Hindu states in Indian subcontinent as well as Shi'a states within his empire and bordering regions of Iran.
+In the thirty-two years of his reign, he made thirty-five major and eleven minor campaigns and reputed to be undefeated throughout his entire military career.

-He established the ground for a future Persianate state in Punjab, particularly centered on Lahore, a city he conquered.
+Mahmud established the ground for a future Persianate state in Punjab, particularly centered on Lahore, a city he conquered.
 His capital of Ghazni evolved into a significant cultural, commercial, and intellectual centre in the Islamic world, almost rivalling the important city of Baghdad.
 The capital appealed to many prominent figures, such as al-Biruni and Ferdowsi.

-Mahmud ascended the throne at the age of 27 upon his father's death, albeit after a brief war of succession with his brother Ismail.
-He was the first ruler to hold the title Sultan ("authority"), signifying the extent of his power while at the same time preserving an ideological link to the suzerainty of the Abbasid Caliphs.
-During his rule, he invaded medieval Punjab 17 times and plundered the richest cities and temple towns, such as Mathura and Somnath, and used the booty to build his capital in Ghazni.

 Birth and background

-Mahmud was born in the town of Ghazni in the region of Zabulistan (in present-day Afghanistan) c.
-971. His father, Sabuktigin, was a Turkic slave commander who laid foundations to the Ghaznavid dynasty in Ghazni in 977, which he ruled as a subordinate of the Samanids, who ruled Khorasan and Transoxiana.
+Mahmud was born in the town of Ghazni in the region of Zabulistan (in present-day Afghanistan) on 2 October 971.
+His father, Sabuktigin, was a Karluk Turkic slave who laid foundations to the Ghaznavid dynasty in Ghazni in 977, which he ruled as a subordinate of the Samanids, who ruled Khorasan and Transoxiana.
 Mahmud's mother was a local woman of possible Iranian descent from a landowning aristocrat family in the region of Zabulistan, and he is therefore known in some sources as Mahmud-i Zavuli ("Mahmud from Zabulistan").
 Not much about Mahmud's early life is known, other than that he was a school-mate and foster brother of Ahmad Maymandi, a Persian native of Zabulistan.